Since 31 January 2011 you cannot make a new claim for Incapacity Benefit. You should claim Employment and Support Allowance instead.

 There will be no change to your Incapacity Benefit because of reassessment until a decision has been taken on your benefit entitlement.

-If you move to Employment and Support Allowance, a 'top-up' payment will make sure you don’t see a reduction in your benefit entitlement as a result of the change.
+If you move to Employment and Support Allowance, a 'top-up' payment will make sure you don’t see a cut in your benefit entitlement as a result of the change.

 If you have children